Russification of Ukraine: Integration of the Cossack Hetmanate

-After The Partitions of Poland
+After the Partitions of Poland

 After the Kosciuszko Uprising and the subsequent Third Partition of the Polish-Lithuanian Commonwealth in 1795, all north-central and eastern Ukrainian lands were now under St. Petersburg's control.
-Ukrainian Galicia was the only exception, since it was appended to Austria as a part of the First First Partition in 1772.
+Ukrainian Galicia was the only exception, since it was appended to Austria as a part of the First Partition in 1772.
 Though the Russian military's desire for easily defensible borders defined the territory of the 1772 partition, the next two in 1793 and 1795 marked a divergence in the historical, religious and ethnic identity of the Russian elites and a change in the Russian national imagination that would take place during Catherine's rule.

 On the occasion of the Second Partition, Catherine ordered a medal struck depicting the double-headed eagle from the Russian imperial coat of arms holding in its clutches two maps.
 One had the territories attached to Russia in the First Partition, the other the territories attached in the Second Partition of 1793 with an inscription at the top: "I restore what had been torn away."

 The motives for the territory chosen by Catherine in the First Partition were strategic, yet the next two cited historical rather than strategic rationale.
 Catherine based her understanding of the territories she had the right to claim on her study of Rus history.
 Writing for the future emperor of Russia in her "Notes on Russian History," Catherine covers Kievan Rus, though her historical claims often clashed with the claims of other European monarchs at the time.
 The view of Poles as a hostile nation and Ukrainians as a fraternal one became dominant in Russian discourse after Suvorov's capture of Warsaw in November 1794 under Catherine.
 In December 1792, once Catherine had decided in favour of the Second Partition, she wrote that her goals were, "to deliver the lands and towns that once belonged to Russia, established and inhabited by our kinsmen and professing the same faith as ours, from the corruption and oppression with which they are threatened."